Long-Neo/Long-Neo.github.io/_pages/publications.md

 Working Paper
 ----------
 * **Does Numerical Information Matter for Predicting Default Rates?
 Evidence from a P2P Lending Platform**, 2021 <br>
-with Yuchao Peng and Xu Wei. (*2020 Excellent Undergraduate Thesis of Central University of Finance and Economics*) [[Paper]](../assets/Numerical2021.pdf)
+with Yuchao Peng and Xu Wei. (*2020 Excellent Undergraduate Thesis of Central University of Finance and Economics*)  <br>
+[[Paper]](../assets/Numerical2021.pdf)

 Work in Progress